 As a business owner, you cannot go without answering the phone, so you may find yourself hounded several times a day with automated spam calls.
 But do know that if you are already working with a Local SEO company that has claimed and manages your Google My Business (GMB) listing, that it will not expire and you do not have to pay to have it re-claimed.

 First of all, Google is free.
-All the platforms formerly known as Google Local, Google Maps or Google Places, all collectively known now as Google My Business are all free services.
-So whether you created a listing for your business in Google Maps, which then became Google Local, which then became Google places, the search engine has migrated any verified business information into the new channel platforms and not deleted or expired any business listing.
+All the platforms are formerly known as Google Local, Google Maps or Google Places, all collectively known now as Google My Business are all free services.
+So whether you created a listing for your business in Google Maps, which then became Google Local, which then became Google Places, the search engine has migrated any verified business information into the new channel platforms and not deleted or expired any business listing.
 If a company closes, moves or goes out of business, Google has methods in place for internet users to report that as such, allowing any new business taking over the space to create a new listing.

 Google associates will never ask businesses for paid inclusion in their organic search results.
 Google does not offer fee-based services to manage online profiles or for organic search engine ranking.
 Google AdWords is a very specific paid advertising platform available.